-During 2002, Entrust Japan exceeded the performance targets established at the date of increased investment.
-However, due to Entrust Japan's history of operating losses, it is possible that all or substantially all of the remaining \$1.3 million equity investment in Entrust Japan at December 31, 2002 may be expensed through our operating earnings in future quarters as a result of our recognition of our equity share of losses in Entrust Japan.
+During 2002, Entrust Japan exceeded the performance targets established at the date of our increased investment.
+However, it is possible that future growth will fall short of projections, and due to Entrust Japan's history of operating losses, it is possible that all or substantially all of the remaining \$1,264 thousand equity investment in Entrust Japan at December 31, 2002 may be expensed through our operating earnings in future quarters as a result of our recognition of our equity share of losses in Entrust Japan.
 As of December 31, 2002, we believe that there has not been an impairment of our investment in Entrust Japan.